expo/examples/with-typescript/README.md

 #### Creating a new project

 - Install the CLI: `npm i -g expo-cli`
-- Create a project: `npx create-react-native-app -t with-typescript`
+- Create a project: `npx create-expo --example with-typescript`
 - `cd` into the project

 ### Adding TypeScript to existing projects